 The situation has improved considerably in recent history for several reasons.
 France's judicial system now acts in the shadow of international courts which prosecutes national violations of the rule of law.
 The European Court of Human Rights and the Court of Justice of the European Union play an incremental but decisive role in this progress.
+Secondly, the independence of the judiciary is ultimately well protected, and judges have become much more assertive, as demonstrated by the verdicts handed down to former presidents Chirac and Sarkozy in relation to the financing of parties and electoral campaigns.

 With the proclamation of a state of emergency by the government following the terrorist attacks of 13 November 2015 and its extension until 1 November 2017 by the parliament, the question of possible infringements of civil rights has become an important issue.
 The Council of Europe has been informed about this measure, which implies a possible breach of human rights, according to article 15 of the European Human Rights Convention.
 Up to now, infringements have been rather limited, and the administrative courts have exerted control of the individual or collective measures adopted by the government in spite of pressures from right-wing political parties and the police to further restrict the rights of persons suspected of supporting terrorist activities.
-Numerous observers have argued that the repression of the Yellow Vest protests entailed a disproportionate use of force.
-However, the use of violence by protesters also reached a level rather rare even by French standards.